-Yesterday I went to see John Ward’s pottery exhibition at the Erskin, Hall & Coe Gallery in London.
+John Ward pottery exhibition at the Erskin, Hall & Coe Gallery in London

-John Ward is regarded as one of Britain’s most important modern potters and also one of my personal favourites.
+John Ward is regarded as one of Britain’s most important modern potters.
+He is also one of my personal favourites.
 There isn’t probably a contemporary pottery and ceramics book that doesn’t mention his name.

-He was born in 1938 in London and studied at the Camberwell School of Arts & Crafts under Hans Coper and Lucie Rie.
-He set up his London workshop in 1971, whilst still teaching pottery.
+He was born in 1938 in London.
+He studied at the Camberwell School of Arts & Crafts under Hans Coper and Lucie Rie.
+In 1971 he set up his London workshop, whilst still teaching pottery.
 Finally, in 1979 he moved to Wales and focuses solely on making pots.

 John handbuilds most of his pieces.
 He starts with pinching out a base and and then adds coils of clay to shape a hollow vessel.
 He alters and shapes them at leatherhard stage, creating ridges or grooves between curved surfaces.
 To finish them off, he scrapes and partly burnishes them with a stone.